ofrogon/cleanBowerInstaller/README.md

 ## Ignore files

-To ignore some files that a pattern include, you can specify the files you want to ignore in the library file listing the `!` symbol and pass him a *string* or a *Array* with the files (or pattern) you want to be ignore.
+To ignore some files that a pattern include, you can specifies the files you want to ignore in the library file, listing the `!` symbol and pass it a *string* or an *Array* with the files (or pattern) you want to ignore.

-**Important**: To ignore files, you can either list the paths to the ignored files, or you can use a pattern, like `**/file.ext`.
+**Important**: To ignore files, you can either list the path of the ignored files or you can use a pattern like `**/file.ext`.

 For example, see [Specifying files to ignore](#SFTI) in the Examples section.